FrodoSynthesis05/RarHunt/README.md

 We appreciate your feedback!
 If you have any questions, suggestions, or comments, please feel free to contact me.

 # Acknowledgments
-I would like to thank the developers of the WAMP server, RARBG.to, qBitTorrent, and all the libraries used in this project for their contributions.
+I would like to thank the developers of the RARBG.to, qBitTorrent, and all the libraries used in this project for their contributions.

 Enjoy browsing and downloading torrents with RarHunt!